 Child, early and forced marriage

-Each year an estimated 15 million girls, younger than the age of 18, are forced into marriage.
+Each year an estimated 15 million girls, aged under 18, are forced into marriage.

 Today, this means that there are more than 700 million women and girls worldwide who were married as children.